Skip to main content

 The CSS

 Do you use a CSS framework like I do?
 Then it often already contains a class that shows text only to reading software.
 On this website I use Tailwind.
-Tailwind comes standard with thesr-only
+Tailwind comes standard with the sr-only class.

 Do you write your own CSS?
 Then use the CSS below to show an element on screenreader software, while hiding it on the frontend of your website.